apache/curator-site/community/new-committers.md

 Curator's source is mirrored on GitHub at: https://github.com/apache/curator.
 Non-committers are [asked to fork this repository and submit pull requests](submitting-pull-requests.md) (PR) for changes.
 When a PR is received, a Curator committer can test and possibly merge it by:

-* Create a branch for the PR: `git checkout -b <branch name>` - the branch name is usually the ID of the GitHub issue
+* Create a branch for the PR: `git checkout -b <branch-name>`.
+The branch name is usually the ID of the GitHub issue.
 * Pull the changes from the PR: `git pull https://github.com/<users-name>/curator.git <branch>` (or you can use `gh pr checkout <pr-number>` with [GitHub CLI](https://cli.github.com/)).
 * Test, updated, etc. the change.
 Periodically push the change to the main repo.
-For the initial push: `git push -u origin <branch name>`
+For the initial push: `git push -u origin <branch-name>`.
 * If the change is accepted, merge it into the master branch and push the master branch.
 This will automatically close the GitHub PR.
 NOTE: Please use `git merge --squash` as this makes it easier to read the history and do cherry-pick.

 ### Maven Checks

-Regardless of which IDE you use, you should periodically perform a `mvn clean install` to validate that the various configured checks are passing as well as the unit tests.
+Regardless of which IDE you use, you should periodically perform a `./mvnw clean install` to validate that the various configured checks are passing as well as the unit tests.